dgyoungk/nodejsnotes/README.md

-# nodejsnotes
-A notes web app created with NodeJs
+# Notes App created with NodeJS

+### Created with ES6 modules with a bit of CommonJS
+    -features:
+     - basic CRUD operations of notes
+     - more TBA